BillRaymond/agile-in-action-minima/_posts/2023-02-21-introducing-strategic-ai-planning-and-delivery.md

 **Kathleen Walch:** Yes, absolutely.
 You can find us both on LinkedIn.
 Type in Kathleen Walch, or Ron Schmelzer and you can also go to cognilytica.com.
 So that's C O G N I L Y T I C A.com and you can reach out to us directly there as well.
 We're both very active on LinkedIn, and we do get a lot of people who reach out to us from the podcast, so we'd love to hear from anybody that wants.

 **Ron Schmelzer:** We actually have a direct link, if you want to go to AItoday.live, you'll get right to the AI Today podcast landing page.
 We have some cool things we do for our listeners.
 We have some free courses, we have some other content.
 We're in the midst actually, of redoing a lot of that stuff.
 Reach out to us in any of those ways, send us an email if you want info@AItoday.live and we will get it.

 **Bill Raymond:** Wonderful, thank you.
 And again, that will also go on the agileinaction.com website.
 And if you're in a podcast app right now, just go down to the show notes, the description, and you'll see all those links there.

 **Bill Raymond:** Kathleen and Ron, this is a wonderful conversation.
 Thank you so much for your time today.

 **Kathleen Walch:** Thanks so much for having us.

+Thank you for listening to the Agile and Action Podcast with Bill Raymond.
+Subscribe now to stay current on the latest trends in team, organization, and agile techniques.
+Please take a moment to rate and comment to help us grow our community.
+This podcast is produced in affiliation with Cambermast LLC, and our executive producer is Reama Dagasan.

+If there is a topic you would like Bill to cover, contact him directly at bill.Raymond@agileinaction.com.